 Building a Website Structure for Local Search Success

-Remember to keep each page unique in its focus.
-Each primary keyword or topic should be exclusive to one page.
-When multiple pages target the same keyword, they end up competing against each other, which can reduce the overall effectiveness of your SEO.
-By assigning specific keywords to each page, you create a streamlined structure that boosts your site’s relevance and increases the chances of ranking well for each target location and service.
+Each of your pages should target a topic.
+You shouldn’t have multiple pages targeting the same topic because they end up competing against each other, and Google typically ranks neither if you make this mistake.
+By assigning specific keywords to each page, you create a structure that boosts your site’s relevance and increases the chances of ranking well for each target location and service.

-Leveraging Citations and Backlinks for Enhanced Local Authority
+Building Citations and Backlinks for Enhanced Local Authority

 Creating a Lasting Local SEO Approach for Your Construction Firm